 Our latest project which completed in March 2018 worked with 20 women at different stages of returning to work and successfully supported over 60% onto placements, full time work in STEM or pursuing further STEM qualifications.
-The project provided numerous employers with a range of benefits, most importantly, skills and expertise they needed.
+The project provided numerous employers with a range of benefits, most importantly, the skills and expertise they needed in their organisations.

 Joe McGuigan, EDF Energy: “Getting in touch with Equate was the enabler to take me from ‘I’d be really interested but don’t know how that would work’ to ‘I know I’ve got somebody to walk me through the steps’…Already you can see Julie [woman returner] is really keen to get going, really keen to get involved and already making an impact, so it’s been great for me and great for EDF Energy.”